Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/2023 Q2 60 Day Plan.md

 	- A channel for Jordan to speak and inspire publicly
 	- A chance to "open source" the process of getting the community up to speed on all the various issues and opportunities.
 - Plan:
-	- Jordan to begin lining up guests, and publish first episode by first week of May
+	- Jordan to begin lining up guests, and publish first episode by third week of May
 	- Record first 10 episodes by end of Q2
 	- Publish first 8 episodes by end of Q2
 	- Guests scheduled out 6 weeks in advance by end of Q2